scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-298.md

 ---
 layout: answer
 title: "Which of the following are benefits of the ability to prog"
-blurb: "There is nothing inherently special about an automation in terms of pay-as-you-go pricing.
-However, automation are cost effective as they run without ha"
+blurb: "<p>There is nothing inherently special about an automation in terms of pay-as-you-go pricing.</p>
+<p>However, automation are cost effective as they run wit"
 quid: 298
 ---